bendtherules/blog-hashnode-backup/ck8dzlitm01atxjs1322jz9a2.md

 So, if `bar` was referencing other values from foo using `this`, those values will become undefined or resolve to a wrong variable.

 🧠 This is exactly the reason why passing methods as callback changes the value of `this` (passed within it).
-Instead of calling a method directly, callback is passed as a function and called later by some other code.
+Instead of calling a method directly, callback is actually passed as a function and this function is later called by some other code.

 ## In other words,